 How I really caught the “mineral bug”: Discovering Franklin, New Jersey at age 13 when my family moved nearby.

 Mineralogical “Heroes”: Paul B. Moore, Martin Erhmann, Lazard Cahn, Paul Desautels

 What We Sell…

 I am truly a collector of ALL minerals, from microscopic “black uglies”, to aesthetic masterpieces which are regarded by contemporary collectors as “natural art.”
 I firmly believe that all minerals and collectors have value, and I find the intellectual and aesthetic sides of mineral collecting to be equally stimulating and, if fact, complimentary.

 Persson Rare Minerals acquisition strategy is focused on collections, and bringing rare, classic, and unusual material on to the market, along with occasional new finds.
 My specialities include minerals of the Michigan Copper Country, American Classics, Franklin & Sterling Hill New Jersey Minerals, rare element species (especially REE and Nb/Ta minerals), as well as rare species in high-quality, macroscopic crystals.
 I have a special passion for species and localities which I feel are often ‘neglected’ on the modern market, and also for working with one-on-one with connoisseur-level collectors to supply them with tough-to-get examples of rare classics from around the world.

-Visit Us By Appointment near Golden, Colorado
+Visit Us By Appointment in Wheat Ridge, Colorado

 P.O.
 Box 17748